Grow visibly thicker, fuller hair

 Hair Transplant

 Perhaps the only way to truly restore the hair you’ve lost is through a hair transplant.
 This procedure is costly, but if done well, it can yield permanent results.
-Plus, if your hairline receding is your only concern, there’s a type of hair transplant procedure known as hairline restoration.

 Saw Palmetto

-There are other hair treatments that don’t have quite as much research behind them, but show some promise in treating or preventing further hair loss.
+There are other hair treatments that don’t have quite as much research behind them, but they show some promise in treating or preventing further hair loss.
 These include:

-If you’re experiencing traction alopecia, embracing your natural hair by taking it out of tight hairstyles can prevent further hair loss and help get your hairline back.
-The right haircuts for men’s hair can also help to mask hair loss.
+If you’re experiencing traction alopecia, embracing your natural hair by taking it out of tight hairstyles can prevent further hair loss and may help get your hairline back.
+The right haircuts for men’s hair can also help mask hair loss.

-• A receding hairline starts at the temples and forms an M-shaped pattern, and it is often an early sign of balding.
-While male pattern baldness is a common cause, Black men may also experience receding hairlines due to traction alopecia from tight hairstyles.
+• A receding hairline starts at the temples and forms an M-shaped pattern.
+It’s often an early sign of balding.

 • Effective treatments for hair loss include finasteride and minoxidil, with combined use offering potentially even better results.
 Other options include hair transplant surgery, hair products like saw palmetto shampoos, low-level light therapy, microneedling, and lifestyle adjustments.